…Whether they know it or not.

 Now, by no means am I suggesting making money or doing well at business is bad.
 It is obviously good.
 And we need lots and lots of people doing just that.

 But making money for the sake of making money is bad (especially when you consider that social scientists tell us once your needs are met, more money does not add to happiness) and it comes with a whole lot of stress, worry, and temptation.
+Keep reading

 The reason Christmas is still our culture’s most celebrated day is because at some level we subconsciously remember the revolution of that night a few thousand years ago in the Middle East.